jhprinz/radical.pilot/docs/architecture/zmq/README.md

-ZMQ Queue Example
+ZMQ Messaging Example

-c1: upstream component
+c1: upstream   component (source)
-c2: queue component
+c2: bridge     component
-C3: downstream component
+C3: downstream component (sink)

 Run n instances of upstream components in separate terminals, like this:

   ./c1.py <name> <delay>

-where name is used to identify the component (so that we can later see what downstream component gto work from which upstream component), and delay is the time in seconds (float) between each work item being produced.
+where name is used to identify the component (so that we can later see what downstream component got work from which upstream component), and delay is the time in seconds (float) between each work item being produced.

 Run 1 instance of the queue component (no arguments).